 And Volusion competes indirectly with non-turn-key options like WordPress + WooCommerce (see how to setup here) and more website builder solutions like Wix or Weebly who often add a shopping cart, but don’t have robust inventory or order management options.

-Pros of Volusion
+Pros Of Volusion

 Here are the considerations that I think are an advantage to the Volusion platform based on my experience.

-Built-in Education & Professional Services
+Education & Professional Services

-Usually the real problem is curation and specialization – researching information that applies specifically to your store can be hard to find.
+Usually, the real problem is curation and specialization – researching information that applies specifically to your store can be hard to find.
 You might find some great SEO or Facebook store advice, but it’ll be very hard to actually implement on your [name your platform] store.
 Finding and vetting a freelancer that knows your store’s platform can be even tougher (and even more expensive if you choose the wrong one).